 By Woodrow Wilcox

 Note: Woodrow Wilcox is the senior medical bill case worker at Senior Care Insurance Services in Merrillville, Indiana.
-He has saved clients of that insurance agency over one million dollars by fighting mistakes and fraud in the Medicare system.
-He wrote the book SOLVING MEDICARE PROBLEM$ and posts articles at www.WoodrowWilcox.com.
+He has saved clients over one million dollars by fighting mistakes and fraud in the Medicare system.
+He wrote the book the book SOLVING MEDICARE PROBLEM$ and posts articles at www.WoodrowWilcox.com.